Creating and maintaining a website takes work. Luckily there are ways to automate WordPress.

 We’re all busy these days, so it makes sense to automate WordPress.

-There are many areas where automation can really help in the day to day running of WordPress.
+There are many areas where automation can really help in the day-to-day running of WordPress.
 Automation tools save time and keep things running smoothly.

 Still, it’s a good idea to check in from time to time and make sure your automation is running as it should!